 Opened to the public in 1907, the 6km long Grand Canyon walking track was the first of its kind and has since been challenged by thousands of hiking enthusiasts each year.

 While it has some very steep sections, the track can be conquered by anyone with a reasonable level of fitness.
 The cooler temperatures in the valley make this walk a pleasant adventure during warm summer months too.

-One of the highlights is is the Evans Lookout which offers breathtaking views of the Grose Valley.
-It was named after George Evans, a local solicitor who was supposedly the first to discover this viewing point in back 1882.
+One of the highlights is the Evans Lookout which offers breathtaking views of the Grose Valley.
+It was named after George Evans, a local solicitor who was supposedly the first person to discover this viewing point back in 1882.